rollator3000/MS_omics/README.md

     │   │
     │   ├── Omics_Methods  <- Sources related to Block-Wise missingness
     │   │                     in Multi-Omics data
     │   │
+    │   ├── Hagenberg      <- Part of the thesis' of Hagenberg + describtion
+    │   │                     of clinical asthma data from Hagenberg │   │
     │   ├── Online Sources <- Online sources from the internet │   │                    - downloaded whole web-pages